|Opp 19-1 - by Yard Line||1||0||0||0||0||0||0||0||0||0|

 - Shepard joined Darius Slayton, Golden Tate and Engram as Giants with at least 100 receiving yards in a game.
 It was the first season in which they had 4 players do that since 2012, when the 100-yard receivers were Hakeem Nicks, Victor Cruz, Domenik Hixon and Ramses Barden

 - Shepard had season-high totals of 9 catches for 111 yards vs. Miami (12/15)…Finished with 100 yards on 7 receptions, including a season-long 36-yarder, at Tampa Bay (9/22)…Shepard scored touchdowns at the Buccaneers (7 yards), vs. Green Bay (18 yards on 12/1) and at Washington (23 yards on 12/22).

 - Shepard's 6 rushing attempts and 72 yards on the season were both career highs…He had the Giants' longest run in 2 consecutive games with 19 yards at Tampa Bay and 23 yards vs. Washington (9/29)…He was the first wideout to have the team's longest rush in successive games since Chris Calloway did it 3 games in a row from Nov.
 13-27, 1994.

-- In 2018, Shepard started all 16 regular-season games for the 2nd time in his first 3 seasons…Finished with career-high totals of 66 receptions (1 more than he had as a rookie and a total he matched in 2020) and 872 yards, and scored 4 touchdowns…Added 3 rushing attempts for 33 yards.
+- In 2018, Shepard started all 16 games for the 2nd time in his first 3 seasons…Finished with career-high totals of 66 receptions (one more than he had as a rookie and a total he matched in 2020) and 872 yards, and scored 4 touchdowns…Added 3 rushing attempts for 33 yards.